I would like to

 Dental Trauma involves injuries to teeth that may result in the tooth being forced out of its position (extrusion), broken (fractured) or knocked out (avulsion).
 Mouth Injuries may also involve soft tissue injuries that are generally painful and have to be immediately treated by an experienced dentist.
-In this section, we shall describe the different dental and soft tissue injuries and our recommended management of common dental injuries.

 If a tooth is pushed inwards (intrusion) or outwards (extrusion) or is out of place, you should apply a gentle finger pressure to reposition the tooth back to its normal position.
 Try to avoid forcing the tooth into its socket.
 Use a clean moist tissue or a damp gauze to hold the tooth in its place.